sts10/tidy/readme.markdown

 ### The "brute force line"

-Assuming the list is comprised of 26 unique characters, if the shortest word on a word list is shorter than `log26(list_length)`, there's a possibility that a user generates a passphrase such that the formula of `entropy_per_word = log2(list_length)` will _overestimate_ the entropy per word.
+Assuming the list is comprised of 26 unique characters, if the shortest word on a word list is shorter than log<sub>26</sub>(list_length), there's a possibility that a user generates a passphrase such that the formula of entropy_per_word = log<sub>2</sub>(list_length) will _overestimate_ the entropy per word.
 This is because a brute-force character attack would have fewer guesses to run through than the number of guesses we'd assume given the word list we used to create the passphrase.

 As an example, let's say we had a 10,000-word list that contained the one-character word "a" on it.
 Given that it's 10,000 words, we'd expect each word to add an additional ~13.28 bits of entropy.
 That would mean a three-word passphrase would give users 39.86 bits of entropy.
 However!
 If a user happened to get "a-a-a" as their passphrase, a brute force method shows that entropy to be only 14.10 bits (4.7 \* 3 words).
 Thus we can say that it falls below the "brute force line", a phrase I made up.